Advertisement

 Is applying at Chandler Housing & Redevelopment Division free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Chandler Housing & Redevelopment Division administers 7 programs (Public Housing, Affordable Housing, Affordable Housing Program, HCV, Other, PBV, RAD) — none of which charge an application fee.
+Chandler Housing & Redevelopment Division administers 8 programs (Affordable Housing, Affordable Housing Program, HCV, Other, PBV, Public Housing, RAD, other) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 235 S Arizona Ave, Chandler, AZ.

 How long is the wait at Chandler Housing & Redevelopment Division?

 Wait times at Chandler Housing & Redevelopment Division depend on demand in Chandler, funding levels, and your priority status.
 With approximately 818 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on April 6, 2026 when the Public Housing list changed from "open" to "opening_soon."
+The most recent status change we tracked was on May 24, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Chandler Housing & Redevelopment Division directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?